GMLC-TDC/HELICS/docs/user-guide/examples/advanced_examples/advanced_multi_input.md

 ## Where is the code?

 This example on [multi-inputs can be found here](https://github.com/GMLC-TDC/HELICS-Examples/tree/main/user_guide_examples/advanced/advanced_message_comm/multi_input).
-If you have issues navigating to the examples, visit the HELICS Gitter page or the user forum on GitHub.
+If you have issues navigating the examples, visit the HELICS [Gitter page](https://gitter.im/GMLC-TDC/HELICS) or the [user forum on GitHub](https://github.com/GMLC-TDC/HELICS/discussions).

 [![](../../../img/advanced_multi_input_github.png)](https://github.com/GMLC-TDC/HELICS-Examples/tree/main/user_guide_examples/advanced)